 Resigning his teaching position in 1828, Ohm was without permanent employment until 1833 when he accepted a professorship at the Polytechnic School of Nuremberg, remaining there for sixteen years.

 In 1849 he became curator of the Bavarian Academy’s physics cabinet at Munich, and in 1852 was appointed to the chair of physics at the University of Munich, a position he held until his death.

 Contributions and Achievements:

-After extensive research, he wrote “Die galvanische Kette, mathematisch bearbeitet”, which formulated the relationship between voltage (potential), current and resistance in an electrical circuit:
+After extensive research, he wrote “Die Galvanische Kette, Mathematisch Bearbeitet” (The Galvanic Circuit Investigated Mathematically) in 1827, which formulated the relationship between voltage (potential difference), current and resistance in an electrical circuit:

-The pertinence of Ohm’s Law to electrolytes and thermoelectric junctions and metallic conductors, was demonstrated recognized soon enough.
-The law still remains the most widely used and appreciated of all the rules related to the behavior of electrical circuits.
+The pertinence of Ohm’s Law was eventually recognized.
+The law still remains the most widely used and appreciated of all the rules relating to the behavior of electrical circuits.

 He received the Royal Society Copley medal in 1841.

 Georg Ohm was made a foreign member of the Royal Society in 1842, and became a full member of the Bavarian Academy of Sciences and Humanities in 1845.